green7ea/blog/README.md

 ![](tree.svg)

+The purpose of build tools (Make, CMake, meson, VisualStudio, etc.) is to have a model of this dependency tree and to rebuild any part of the tree which has a dependency which is newer than its artifact.
+To do this, it is also crucial that the build tool knows how to build each file.

 ## Trivial C Program

 Let's use a trivial C program to illustrate the build process.
 We can build it with the following commands: